 Determine Key Terms

 Develop a list of terms (singular and plural) that describe what your content is about.
 Your list should include terms users will use to search for that content in search engines, and appropriate synonyms, acronyms, and abbreviations.
-Good sources of terms include your statistics and your search logs.

 Position Key Terms on Your Pages

-For search optimization, it's typically best to spell out terms, such office names and technology-related terms.
+For search optimization, it's typically best to spell out terms, such as office names and technology-related terms.
 However, specific acronyms could be used if the search specialist has identified them as common search terms.